Maria Antonia Braile

-Maria Antonia Braile was an Italian-arbëreshë writer and the first Albanian woman writer to ever publish literature in Albanian.
+Maria Antonia Braile (born San Demetrio Corone, Calabria) was an Italian-arbëreshë writer and the first Albanian woman writer to ever publish literature in Albanian.

 She was born in San Demetrio Corone in Calabria.
 Braile published in 1917 in Calabria, Italy, a collection of poems in Arbëresh language, entitled Canti.

 Braile is part of the Albanian world of poetry.
 Her poetry is simple and melancholic.
-She will be remembered as the first Albanian poetess.
+She will be remembered as the first Albanian woman poet.